Published: Oct 25, 2018Time to read: 9mins Category: Recruitment

 Given that lack of opportunity is the top reason people change jobs, it’s never too early to engage employees in career growth options.

-Your onboarding program should introduce new team members to L&D opportunities beyond the usual safety training, handbooks, policies and procedures, and other required learning.
+Your program should introduce new team members to L&D opportunities beyond the usual safety training, handbooks, policies and procedures, and other required learning.
 Great onboarding goes beyond compliance to send a clear message that your new hires will be able to grow professionally in their role and at your organization.

-7. Create a Pilot Onboarding Program
+7. Create a Pilot Program for New Starters

-Once you’ve mapped out the essential components of your ideal onboarding program, take a pilot or prototype approach.
+Once you’ve mapped out the essential components of your ideal program, take a pilot or prototype approach.
 Test your ideas and processes at a small scale, measure outcomes, and build on what worked best.

 Define your new program and implement it with a new hire cohort of manageable size or with a series of single new hires.
 Run the program with 5-10 new hires and then evaluate your results.